Salah856/AWS_WhitePapers_Summary/Wordpress_Best_Practices.md

 # Best Practices for WordPress on AWS

 - This whitepaper provides system administrators with specific guidance on how to get started with WordPress on AWS and how to improve both the cost efficiency of the deployment as well as the end user experience.

 - It also outlines a reference architecture that addresses common scalability and high availability requirements.
+- When the first version of WordPress was released in 2003, it was not built with modern elastic and scalable cloud-based infrastructures in mind.

+- Through the work of the WordPress community and the release of various WordPress modules, the capabilities of this CMS solution are constantly expanding.
+- Today, it is possible to build a WordPress architecture that takes advantage of many of the benefits of the AWS Cloud.